TheEternalComrade/The-Prince42/Journal.md

 ## July 4, 2025
 We're almost there!
 I've more or less finished the cad part of this project and added some branding.
 ![image](https://github.com/user-attachments/assets/c4145c90-716c-4d77-834b-ae748b4c9a62)

+I also spent some time considering whether or not I wanted to add a [cirque trackpad](https://bastardkb.com/wp-content/uploads/2023/09/IMG_1087-2-scaled.jpg) to my keyboard.
+Unfortunately, ZMK doesn't have native support for it and a mini trackpad would be kinda finicky to use.

+Time Spent: 2 hours

+## July 5, 2025
+Now, we make the firmware

+Time Spent: 2 hours